 Clinical Psychology Masters Programs with Course Descriptions

-Students enrolled in these 2-year master's degree programs in clinical psychology learn about clinical diagnosis, research methods, psychopathology and the basics of psychological testing.
+Master's degree programs in clinical psychology provide instruction on clinical diagnosis, research methods, psychopathology and the basics of psychological testing.
 The programs provide intensive hands-on clinical training as well as intense accompanying coursework for the students, with an internship sometimes being required.

 A master's degree program in clinical psychology combines classroom-based curriculum with clinical research.
 Before graduation, students must complete a clinical case study project or internship to demonstrate their knowledge on a specific clinical area or issue.
-Typical coursework for the master's degree program includes:
+Typical coursework for the master's degree program includes psychotherapy and the following:

 - Clinical assessment